-People concerned about a tick exposure should consult a healthcare provider and bring the tick with them to their appointment.
-Diagnosis and treatment is based on:
+People concerned about tick exposure should consult a healthcare provider and bring the tick with them to their appointment.
+Diagnosis and treatment are based on:

 - Your symptoms,

-- Exposure details (e.g. type of tick, if tick is engorged) and;
+- Exposure details (e.g. type of tick, if the tick is engorged) and;

-- May be supplemented by a blood test
+- It may be supplemented by a blood test

 If you have removed the tick in the last 72 hours and it was attached to you for more than 24 hours, consult a healthcare provider immediately as you may be eligible for a preventative dose of antibiotics.

 This site is remaining active for those still awaiting results from their tick submissions provided to the HNHU prior to the discontinuation of this service.
 For those still seeking the results of their tick submission, please read below: